-At group level, we analyze the overall compensation trends of the market through a continuous benchmarking activity (comparison), in order to make informed decisions about our compensation approach and to adopt competitive reward structures for effective retention and motivation of our critical resources.
+At group level, we analyze the overall compensation trends of the market through a continuous benchmarking activity, in order to make informed decisions and adopt competitive reward structures for effective retention and motivation of our critical resources.

-With specific reference to the group Executive population, an independent external advisor supports the definition of a list of selected competitors that represent our international group-level peers (peer group) with regards to whom compensation benchmarking analysis is performed on market trends, practices and compensation levels.
+With specific reference to the group Executive population, an independent external advisor supports the Remuneration Committee in the definition of our direct competitors that represent our international group-level peers (peer group) with regards to whom compensation benchmarking analysis is performed on market trends, practices and compensation levels.